RafaelBarbosatec/flutter_openchat/README.md

 ![](https://raw.githubusercontent.com/RafaelBarbosatec/flutter_openchat/main/img/openchat.png)

-Flutter package that help integrate your app with open source chat [openchat.so](https://openchat.so)
+Flutter package that help integrate your app with open source chat [openchat](https://openchat.team)

 ## Features

 * Use [OpenChatTeam](https://openchat.team) in your app
-* Use your chatboot builded in [OpenChat](https://openchat.so/) in your app
 * Use only LLMProviders to generate text in your app.

 ## Usage